If your question about Daphne Jackson Fellowships is not answered below, please contact us.

 My career break was 18 months.
 Am I eligible for a Fellowship?

-No, a minimum two year break from research is required.
+Not yet, a minimum 2-year break from research is required.
 Non-research work taken on since you left research can be considered part of your career break depending on circumstances.
 Please contact us if you are unsure.

 Is there a maximum length of career break?